MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tutorials/UsingSourceIP/README.md

 node 1 <--- node 2   node2 replaces the source IP address with its own IP address (SNAT)
 | ^   SNAT           node2 replaces the destination IP on the packet with the pod IP
 | |   --->           packet is routed to node 1, and then to the endpoint
-v |                  the pod’s reply is routed back to node2 endpoint             the pod’s reply is sent back to the client
+v |                  the pod's reply is routed back to node2 endpoint             the pod's reply is sent back to the client
 ```

 Kubernetes has a feature to preserve the client source IP.